All right, Leonard Skinner, simple man, that can only mean one thing on this radio program, and that is all things self-proclaimed, simple man.

 If I work 40 hours, it's because I took three days off.

-You know, and I understand it's you know, you strive for perfection and settle for excellence, and you have to push yourself to be better.
+You know, and I understand it's, you know, you strive for perfection and settle for excellence, and you have to push yourself to be better.

 And it won't do that.

-You know, I'm not saying she's a criminal, but I'm just saying the propensity to misuse free cash like that is is too great.
+You know, I'm not saying she's a criminal, but I'm just saying the propensity to misuse free cash like that is too great, especially when they're just throwing it around to try to make a point to be on the right.

-Listen, this this is insane.
+This is insane.

-I mean, this is what the Democratic Party, I keep saying has become.
+I mean, this is what the Democratic Party, I keep saying, has become.

-They champion the right of men to play women's sports, they put the rights of illegal immigrants that don't respect a law's border sovereignty uh over the safety and security of citizens in this country.
+They put the rights of illegal immigrants that don't respect our laws, borders, sovereignty over the safety and security of citizens in this country.

-Their priorities are all screwed up, but New York, they're paying for lawyers to sue the government.
+In New York, they're paying for lawyers to sue the government.

-Great, they're suing the taxpayers.
+They're suing the taxpayers.

-And I'm sorry, but I put the rights of Americans ahead of those people that that didn't go through the process legally.
+And I'm sorry, but I put the rights of Americans ahead of those people that didn't go through the process legally.

-Every time they should Americans should be put first.
+Every time they should, Americans should be put first.

 Just do it legally.